TritonDataCenter/pgsqlstat/README.md

   system.
 If you don't see any output (or see all zeroes) but you think your database is doing work, check whether you have the right privileges.

+These tools are a work in progress.
 The output format for all of these tools may change.

 For more information about Postgres's DTrace support, see the [Dynamic Tracing](http://www.postgresql.org/docs/current/static/dynamic-trace.html)